andrejajanja/eco_platform_SC/README.md

 ### Platform of the Ecological team
 _________

-Developed by Andreja Janković and Miloš Dronjak
+Developed by Andreja Janković and Contributors

 !Add the rest of docs here!